Muhanned-Kamar/Capstone_Project_by_Google_Bike_Share_Company/README.md

 Going through the data life cycle I found that it is unified across all 12 months which indicates that the data has integrity.

-Going to next phase Process Phase, there where the cleaning process takes place with all it details.
+Going to next phase **Process Phase**, there where the cleaning process takes place with all it details.

-- Process:
+## Process

 In this phase the data will be cleaned and manipulated to ensure its cleanness, integrity, and the working effectiveness of the data.
 First , the tools used that will be used will be answer for why this tool will be used starting with :

 Excel:

 This tool is a good start so I can identify the attributes, formats, and check for errors.
 Excel works best with small data so we consider that each month is a small data from there we can check each month to ensure credibility and integrity throughout the whole data year.

 BiqQuery:

 BigQuery works faster than excel when handling large data, so I used it as a way to ensure that the data is cleaned and has integrity from there, we will be ready to analyze data.